darthmall/darthmall.net/content/weblog/2023/useful-web-components-toggle-buttons/index.md

 <figcaption>A group of toggle buttons, also known as a segmented control.</figcaption>
 </figure>

 One of my favorite uses of Web Components is as a container for HTML elements that helps manage some aspect of state.
 In this case, we can wrap a couple of `<button>` elements to create a set of toggle buttons, like you might use for a theme picker on your website.
+Let me know what you think over on the fediverse: <a href="https://notacult.social/@darth_mall" rel="me">@darth_mall@notacult.social</a>.

 ## Markup